isomerpages/ogp/_about-us/corporate/nicole.md

 curProducts:
   - currentProducts
 pastProducts:
-  - pastProducts
+  - Marketing
-accomplishments: "* Marketing"
+accomplishments: i'm new, watch this space!
 quote: Being a family means you are a part of something very wonderful.
 It means you will love and be loved for the rest of your life.
 linkedinId: nicole